List of Green Lanterns: Lashorr

-The Green Lantern of Sector 3453, she first appeared in Green Lantern (vol. 4) #12 (July 2006) in a story written by Geoff Johns and drawn by Ivan Reis.
+Lashorr is the Green Lantern of Sector 3453.
+She first appeared in Green Lantern (vol. 4) #12 (July 2006) in a story written by Geoff Johns and drawn by Ivan Reis.
 Lashorr had a fling with a younger Salaak before she vanished in combat with the Dominators.
-She is discovered alive on the Manhunter home world of Biot and returned to her sector, albeit with a case of post-traumatic stress disorder.
+She is discovered alive on the Manhunter homeworld of Biot and returned to her sector, albeit with a case of post-traumatic stress disorder.

 Relok Hag

 Sector 173; First appeared in Green Lantern (vol. 4) #12.
 Relok is a centaur-like barbarian who leads a crusade against the Dominators for experimenting on his people.
-He vanished in battle with them alongside #Lashorr and others, only to be found alive on Biot.
+He vanished in battle with them alongside Lashorr and others, only to be found alive on Biot.

 Tomar-Tu

 Green Lantern Honor Guard

 The Honor Guard is an elite group of Lanterns who serve as troubleshooters and special operatives.

 Apros

 The Green Lantern of Sector 3.
 Apros first appeared in Tales of the Green Lantern Corps #1 (May 1981) in a story written by Mike W. Barr and Len Wein, with pencils by Joe Staton.
 Apros is a sentient plant from the planet -7pi.
 It is one of the Corps' oldest and most decorated veterans.
 Apros serves in the Honor Guard during the war with Krona and Nekron, but appears to have returned to a sector patrol position following the rebuilding of the Corps.